MockingbirdME/Flax_RPG/documentation/05 - Skill Checks/markdown.md

-When a character may wishes to attempt an action where success is not certain and failure is not guaranteed, or when a character’s degree of success or failure matters, the GM may call for a skill check.
+When a character wishes to attempt an action where success is not certain and failure is not guaranteed, or when a character’s degree of success or failure matters, the GM may call for a skill check.

 ## Making a Skill Check
 To perform a skill check requires a number of steps as follows: